rahul16772/block/README.md

 ## Additional Quests and Maps

 A new **Diamond Fortress** map and corresponding `DiamondQuestGenerator` are available.
 The quest loads an overpowered structure built from diamond blocks for a fresh challenge.
 To try it, set the goal generator to `diamond_quest` and ensure the `diamond_fortress` house is present in your dataset.
+The build now features glowstone corner beacons on the entry platform so you can quickly identify the correct landing pad.
 An **Emerald Maze** map and `EmeraldQuestGenerator` offer a labyrinth of emerald blocks; use the `emerald_quest` goal generator with the `emerald_maze` house to explore it.
+Sea lantern markers hover above the start tiles to highlight the maze entrance.
 An **Obsidian Tower** map and `ObsidianQuestGenerator` present an unbreakable challenge with obsidian blocks; set the goal generator to `obsidian_quest` and ensure the `obsidian_tower` house is available.
+The spawn pad now carries beacon crystals to point players toward the tower challenge.